davekinkead/big-data-and-democracy/outline.md

   - Habermas' democratic institutions as communication networks connecting private individuals (citizens) with collective identities (citizenship)
     - the public sphere is only public if we all participate (as consumers or producers)

-  - A technological feature of traditional communication networks is the trade off between the reach of a message (geographically, audience) and content discrimination
+  - A technological feature of traditional communication networks is the couipling of the reach of a message (geographically, audience), cost, and content discrimination

   - Athenians (agora, symmetric active & passive participation, local demos)
     - choice between 1-1 private comms or public comms
     - ?? how is democracy corrupted here ?? plato??
+    - large scale sophistry was technoligically difficult
+      - low cost comms but limited reach

   - Federalists (newspaper, asymmetric favouring active participants, regional demos)
     - increase range, increased cost, decreased discrimination